 - Place a cleat over the center mark and mark the locations of the mounting holes.
 Try not to place it where it will be a tripping hazard but leave enough space between the cleat and the toe rail to tie a spring line to the cleat.

-3. Drill holes through the deck that are just large enough for the screws.
+3. Drill holes through the deck that are just large enough for the screws and chamfer the gelcoat slightly to prevent cracking.
 Use a DIY Drill Guide for Accurate Holes.
 Be sure you don’t drill into any wiring in the deck/hull joint and that there will be space on the underside for the washers and nuts.
 To find out how to install LED strip lighting like in the picture above, see Brighten up Your Cabin with LED Strip Lighting.

 4. For maximum strength and water resistance, pot the holes with epoxy (optional but recommended).